Discussing To Your Children About Therapy

 Does talking about childhood trauma help?

-How children can learn to communicate effectively in every activity?
+How can children learn to communicate effectively in every activity?

 How can we improve the quality of conversations with children?